APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/Schemaorg_Guide_Mh.md

 >[!IMPORTANT]
 >We are in the process of identifying which properties are necessary and which are optional.
 This guide represents our current best practices.

-## Purpose
-This guide provides a framework for creating `schema.org` metadata for datasets stored in the INSPIRE Network staging server, which hosts longitudinal mental health data and metadata.
-The goal is to make metadata standardized, discoverable, interoperable, and reusable, aligned with the FAIR principles.

 ## Core Dataset Properties for Discovery
 Every dataset should be described using a JSON-LD script.
 The following properties are essential for basic discovery
 - **DataCatalog** → Represents the staging database or hub.